 - Attending higher-level staff meetings in the department head's absence

 - Departmental ombudsman (confidential sounding board for employee complaints)

 - Strategic advisor to the line manager in charge of the department

-In the Robert Half survey, 20% of respondents felt that the typical senior accountant would spend over 50% of his or her time on non-traditional functions by the year 2018 or thereabouts.
-This shows how ahead of the management curve Merrill Lynch was in past decades since this author's experience as a departmental controller was typical for his peer group.
+In the Robert Half survey, 20% of respondents felt that the typical senior accountant would spend over 50% of their time on non-traditional functions by the year 2018 or thereabouts.
+This shows how ahead of the management curve Merrill Lynch was in the past decades since this author's experience as a departmental controller was typical for his peer group.

 The Bottom Line

 The primary lesson for accountants here is that career advancement in the near future is bound to depend more and more on the ability to take on duties and add value far beyond the relatively narrow job descriptions historically associated with accounting positions.
 Understanding Generally Accepted Accounting Principles (GAAP) inside and out, and flawlessly compiling numbers as prescribed under these conventions, is not sufficient for the upwardly-mobile and ambitious accountant these days.

 A large part of the story, not addressed directly by the Robert Half survey, is the effect of corporate downsizing on staffing levels and the duties of employees.
 As more and more firms adopt lean management structures, multitasking by employees becomes increasingly important and expected.

 Additionally, by virtue of their intimate awareness of a company's financial position, as the compilers of the numbers, accounting professionals are the obvious persons being looked to for analysis and interpretation of those same numbers.
 In short, few people in a company are better situated to play these roles than members of the accounting staff.